The best hotels in Acre

 Summer in Acre (July-August) is hot and busy, with temperatures hitting 30-33°C and tourists arriving by the trainload from Tel Aviv and Haifa on weekends.
 If you must visit in summer, book Old City hotels Tuesday through Thursday. weekend prices spike by 20-30% and the shuk near Al-Jazzar Mosque gets genuinely unpleasant by midday.

-Acre's best neighborhoods
+Acre's best hotel regions

 Prioritize the Old City if you can.
 Walking out your door onto Crusader-era cobblestones at 7am, with the sea a few minutes away, beats any beach hotel view.
 Argaman Beach is solid for families but adds a cab ride to everything worth seeing.